Von der Leyen's speech to address EU future, but what's hers?

 And S&D leader Spanish MEP Iratxe García told reporters last week that it would be "unacceptable" and "ridiculous" if the 2019 situation repeats again.

-"She has proven that it's possible to get the job without running as a lead candidate — but would MEPs let her get away with that a second time?
-Very uncertain," said Sophia Russack, a researcher from the think tank Centre for European Policy Studies (CEPS).
+"She [von der Leyen] has proven that it's possible to get the job without running as a lead candidate — but would MEPs let her get away with that a second time?
+Very uncertain," said Sophia Russack, a researcher from the think-tank Centre for European Policy Studies.

 Von der Leyen's 2019 election, Russack said, proved how difficult it is to get votes from the EU Parliament if MEPs feel bypassed.

-In 2019, the German politician secured approval by a tiny margin, with 383 votes in favour (with 374 votes required).
+In 2019, the German politician secured approval by a tiny margin, with 383 votes in favour (and 374 votes required).

 The EPP could officially designate her as its lead candidate to massage MEPs' feelings, Russack noted, but it remains uncertain if the group would do that.